kubedb/docs/docs/guides/elasticsearch/concepts/autoscaler/index.md

 ## What is ElasticsearchAutoscaler

 `ElasticsearchAutoscaler` is a Kubernetes `Custom Resource Definitions` (CRD).
-It provides a declarative configuration for autoscaling [Elasticsearch](/docs/guides/elasticsearch/concepts/elasticsearch/index.md) compute resources and storage of database components in a Kubernetes native way.
+It provides a declarative configuration for autoscaling [Elasticsearch](https://www.elastic.co/products/elasticsearch) and [OpenSearch](https://opensearch.org/) compute resources and storage of database components in a Kubernetes native way.

 ## ElasticsearchAutoscaler CRD Specifications